Hubby and I rode to Montgomery and left the house at about 8:30 A.M.

 First National Confederate Flag (Stars and Bars)-located four corners of the Confederate flag located four corners of the Confederate flag)

-The second National Confederate Flag (Stainless Banner) is located four corners of the Confederate flag
+The second National Confederate Flag (Stainless Banner) is located on four corners of the Confederate flag.

-The third National Confederate Flag is located four corners of the Confederate flag
+The third National Confederate Flag is located on four corners of the Confederate flag.

 Albert L. Patterson-Capitol lawn